...

 Under this program, providers are paid to deliver quality healthcare services because quality services provide a way through which they can get more reimbursement, hence encouraging them to uphold the high standards (Centers for Medicare & Medicaid Services, 2023).

-Specific rules in healthcare are also mainly regulation with the aim of safeguarding patients’ interests by enacting the Patient’s Bill of Rights, which covers issues such as Informed consent, patient privacy, and the right to timely and accessible care (Olejarczyk & Young, 202Thereforereby, the laws and the regulations phenomenized in the sphere of healthcare stress the quality preservation ofving patients’ interests as well as the density of their practitioners.
+Specific rules in healthcare are also mainly regulated to safeguard patients’ interests by enacting the Patient’s Bill of Rights, which covers issues such as Informed consent, patient privacy, and the right to timely and accessible care (Olejarczyk & Young, 202Thereforereby, the laws and the regulations phenomenized in the sphere of healthcare stress the quality preservation ofving patients’ interests as well as the density of their practitioners.

 Policies may be categorized as the rules that must be complied with by healthcare in order to demonstrate readiness to comply with regulations and quality indicators.